percona/k8spsmdb-docs/docs/TLS.md

 certificate generated for internal communications must be added to the `spec.secrets.sslInternal` key of the `deploy/cr.yaml` file.

+!!! note

+    If you only create the external certificate, then the Operator will not generate the internal one, but instead use certificate you have provided for both external and internal communications.

 Supposing that your cluster name is `my-cluster-name`, the instructions to generate certificates manually are as follows: